 The stone walls of these structures serve double duty: They block wind but also absorb the sun and radiate its heat.
 Regardless of style, the best canals have little or no flow, helping them quickly warm-up and retain their temperate water.

 Cold Weather Drop-Back Dance

 Nothing inspires "they were here the other day" syndrome better than cold weather in early spring.
 While calm, sunny days encourage crappie to move shallow, fronts do the opposite and push fish out.
 The good news is they rarely go far.
 Look for fish near habitat features like a weed edge, a standing tree in deep water, or a drop off.

-While an assortment of tactics will catch crappie in spring, a float and jig set-up's tough to beat.
+While an assortment of tactics will catch crappie in spring, a crappie float like the Mr. Crappie by Betts bobbers and floats and jig set-up is tough to beat.
 Crappie are notorious up-feeders and using floats lets you suspend baits in their overhead strike zone.
-The vertical presentation of a float and jig also lets you dangle a bait beside fish-holding cover.
+The vertical presentation of a float and fishing jig also lets you dangle a bait beside fish-holding cover.
 This extended hang-time can tempt bites from neutral fish.
 When there's a breeze, drifting floats through prime spots is also effective.

 Carry an assortment of jig styles between 1/32 to 1/8-ounces for float fishing.
 Your jig selection should imitate a crappie's two main food groups: minnows and insects.
 There are good decoys available in both soft baits and jigs made with tied-on materials, like tinsel, chenille and marabou.